 These features are still in the process of being ported for Apple silicon.
-We are working closely with our partners to integrate updated versions of the last four components in the list below.
 All of the listed components should continue to work if After Effects (Beta) is run under Rosetta.

 With the large number of plug-ins, scripts, and extensions available for After Effects, it is likley that some of them may not work when After Effects (Beta) is running natively on Apple silicon.
 In these cases, please contact the third-party developer to see if there is a new version available that has been updated for Apple silicon.

 All third-party plug-ins must be updated by their developers in order to be compatible with After Effects running natively on Apple silicon.
 Third-party plug-ins that have already been ported for Apple silicon should show up and behave as expected.
 Incompatible plug-ins will not be available for use when After Effects (Beta) runs natively on Apple silicon and will appear as "Missing" when opening existing projects that use them.
 To use installed plug-ins that have not been updated, see the instructions below on how to run After Effects (Beta) under Rosetta 2 emulation.

 Any installed plug-ins that aren't compatible with Apple silicon will be listed in a new dialog shown when After Effects (Beta) launches.
 You can disable this dialog by selecting "Never Again" before dismissing it.
 To show the dialog again after disabling it, reset the application preferences.

 Running After Effects (Beta) under Rosetta 2 Emulation

 As it has been up until now, this new version of After Effects (Beta) can still be run using Rosetta 2 emulation.
 Right-click on the Adobe After Effects (Beta).app, select Get Info, then enable "Open using Rosetta".
 This should allow you to use all of the features which are not yet available when running natively, but at the cost of some performance.